bramwelt/website/source/native-packages.rst

 ==========================

 As a system administrator I deploy a lot of code.
 As web developer I write a lot of code.
-Yet these two parts of me, are always at odds.
+Yet these two parts of me are always at odds.

 When working on web applications the system administrator in me says "Just ship it!"